putriayu101/Mini-Project-Using-Excel/Basic - Mini Sales Analysis/README.md

 ## 📁 Dataset
 - Dataset Sales in One month total 51 Data
 - Projects use simple and dummy datasets for practice
-- The dataset used is in the portfolio file.
+- A dummy dataset is used for this project and The dataset used is in the portfolio file.

 ## 🎯 Project Focus
 The Basic level projects aim to practice: